Q: Where is City Hall located and what are the office hours?

 Q: I am going to be away for a couple of months, should I have my water service shut off?

 A: Call City Hall at 269-792-2265 if you are planning to be gone for an extended period of time, such as through the winter.
 You may want to ask that your water service to your home be shut off.
 Having the water turned off while you are away will lessen the potential for extensive damage should a water line rupture.
 Additionally, your readiness-to-serve charges will still continue to be charged to your account while you are away as this is not a charge for actual usage.
 Ready-to-serve charges are the fixed costs, based on meter size, shared among all utility customers that include infrastructure and equipment repairs and maintenance, customer service costs for meter reading and billing, engineering, debt service, safety and administration.
-Don't forget to call City Hall as soon as you know when you want your water service turned back on and there will be a $20 turn-on-fee charged to your account.
+Don't forget to call City Hall as soon as you know when you want your water service turned back on.
 As per Resolution 25-03, adopted by the City Council, a resident that requests to have their water service turned off while the property is vacant, or for repairs, shall pay a sum of $20.00 to have their service turned back on.

 Q: My bill seems really high, what should I do?